Reports & Publications

 The information provided in this section offers insight into the CSR-S Monitor scoring methodology.
 First, descriptions of the 11 Contextual Elements, including operational definitions and a list of illustrative sub-elements and key topics for each are provided.
 Second, one specific scoring criterion in the Environment Element, including examples from real reports is included.
 Third, sample scorecards for two different companies, including information about various rankings.

 The CSR-S Monitor publishes a series of industry reports, taking a closer look at the findings from certain industry groups.
 The first reports are on the Extractive Industry (NAICS 21) and Finance & Insurance (NAICS 52) using data from the 2014 edition of the Monitor.
-Subsequent reports will feature data from the 2018 edition of the Monitor.

 - Sethi, S. P., Rovenpor, J. L., & Demir, M. (2017).
 Enhancing the quality of reporting in corporate social responsibility guidance documents: The roles of ISO 26000, Global Reporting Initiative and CSR-Sustainability Monitor.
 Business and Society Review, 122(2), 139-163.